Likekekeke/EasyGaze3D/README.md

 To use your own webcam for real-time gaze estimation:

-1. Build NMS, Sim3DR and mesh render in 3DDFA_V2 (Thanks to this amazing work for 3D face model reconstruction!)
+1. Build NMS, Sim3DR and mesh render in 3DDFA_V2 (Thanks to this amazing work!)

    ---> cd ./TDDFA_V2/